A Definitive Guide To Breakdown Cover

 European Breakdown Cover

-As the title states, this cover is travel for an greed amount of time within the participating countries of Europe.
+As the title states, this cover is travel for an agreed amount of time within the participating countries of Europe.
 Breakdown Cover companies operate differently to British ones, so any callouts will be as per local operation, including average callouts times.
 This policy tends not to cover transportation of the vehicle back to the UK.